Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

-Why we Need Handicapped Parking Spots
+Why We Need Accessible Parking Spots

-How People Become Handicapped Parking Vigilantes
+How People Become Accessible Parking Vigilantes

 - "Did you forget your wheelchair?"

 - “Are you in a hurry or just lazy?